2016 Personal Property Taxes Are Due June 6, 2016

 Once their application has been reviewed and the exemption amount for which they are qualified is determined, one-half of the

-first half exemption for which they remitted a payment on January 14, 2013.
+first half exemption for which they remitted a payment on or before January 14, 2016.

 The Director of Finance may also approve applicants for tax relief for the elderly and disabled due to

 Extreme Financial Hardship.
 The taxpayer must have experienced an extreme financial hardship in the

 immediate past tax year or be actively experiencing an extreme hardship in the current tax year.
 Examples of extreme financial

 hardship include illness, accident or loss of property, death of a spouse, or other extraordinary circumstance beyond the